xcart/xcart-docs/_pages/devs_en/how-to_articles/how_to_add_facebook_pixel_code_to_x-cart_pages.md

 This article describes how to add Facebook Pixel code to X-Cart pages.

+{% note info %}
-Before we get started, be aware that you can set up Facebook Pixel without custom programming by using this module:
-- Facebook Ads and Instagram Ads module: <https://market.x-cart.com/addons/facebook-e-commerce.html>
+Please be aware that you can set up Facebook Pixel without custom programming by using the addon [Facebook Ads and Instagram Ads](https://market.x-cart.com/addons/facebook-e-commerce.html)
+{% endnote%}

 ## Step-by-step guide

-1. Activate [Custom Skin](https://market.x-cart.com/addons/custom-skin.html "How to add Facebook Pixel Сode to X-Cart pages") module in your X-Cart and create a new custom template file:
+1. Activate the addon [Custom Skin](https://market.x-cart.com/addons/custom-skin.html "How to add Facebook Pixel Сode to X-Cart pages") in your X-Cart and create a new custom template file:

     `skins/custom_skin/customer/fb_pixel.twig`